mphaxise/drive_file_viewer/README.md

    - Check the "Include summaries" option if desired
    - Click "Download" to get the CSV file
    - Summaries are cached for performance - no need to regenerate them
+   - All files from subfolders are automatically included in the export

 ## File Summary Feature